-A brown-bag discussion for faculty and instructors
+A brown-bag discussion for faculty, instructors, and staff

 To submit a topic for a future Exchange, or to volunteer to lead an Exchange, contact email@example.com or call 801-585-3878.
 If you would like to receive notification of future Exchanges, join our email list.